 Panamanian Night Monkey

-The night monkeys, also known as owl monkeys or douroucoulis, are assigned to the genus Aotus, the only truly nocturnal monkeys.
-Though Aotus means “without ears,” they possess tiny hard-to-see external ears.
+The night monkeys, also known as owl monkeys or douroucoulis, are assigned to the genus Aotus.
+They are the only truly nocturnal monkeys.
+Though Aotus means “without ears,” these monkeys possess tiny hard-to-see external ears.
 They are found in forests of Central and South America, from Panama south to Paraguay and northern Argentina.
 Debate still exists on the number of species.
+In fact, the Panamanian Night Monkey itself is often considered a subspecies of a more widespread species Aotus lemurinus.

 The Panamanian Night Monkey ranges from Panama to northwest Colombia.
 They are small, with the males weighing around 31 ounces and females slightly more.
 The fur on the back is gray-brown to reddish-brown with yellowish belly fur.
 The back of the hands and feet have black or dark brown fur.